GMusabOmar/DateDiff-Calendar-Accurate-Date-Difference-Utility/README.md

 This is a **single-page utility** with a modern split layout:

-🔹 Left side: date inputs + calculation options + buttons 🔹 Right side: results dashboard (days/weeks/months/years) + readable breakdown
+🔹 Left side: date inputs + calculation options + buttons.

+🔹 Right side: results dashboard (days/weeks/months/years) + readable breakdown.

 It focuses on **correct calendar logic**, not simplistic “days ÷ 30” approximations.